Vyral/base-template/_posts/2018-12-21-looking-back-on-the-2018-real-estate-market.md

 A lot of people have been asking me if we’re seeing a correction in our market—we are!
 We’ve seen excess appreciation over the last several years, but now it’s beginning to normalize.
 This isn’t a bad thing.
 We’re not seeing prices decrease or anything—we actually anticipate a 4% to 6% increase in appreciation over the next year.

-People have been seeing their homes stay on the market for longer, and some homes aren’t selling at all. **This has been the case in our market as a whole.** However, our team’s average days on market still remains at 10 days and our listing price to sale price ratio is still at 100%.
+People have been seeing their homes stay on the market for longer, and some homes aren’t selling at all. **This has been the case in our market as a whole.** However, our team’s average days on market remains at 10, and our listing-to-sale price ratio is still at 100%.&nbsp;

 If you need any real estate advice, have questions, or would like some more information, feel free to reach out to us.
 We look forward to helping you!
-In the meantime, happy holidays!
+In the meantime, Happy Holidays!

-&nbsp;